I tried building a local AI coding environment with Ollama and OpenCode

 Step 3: Install OpenCode

-Next, let's install OpenCode.
+Next, install OpenCode.

 curl -fsSL https://opencode.ai/install | bash